jeholliday/shellshock/README.md

-This report on the Shellshock software vulnerability was created as part of a final project for CS3891-Cybersecurity at Vanderbilt University in Fall 2020.
+This report on the Shellshock security vulnerabilities was created as part of a final project for CS3891-Cybersecurity at Vanderbilt University in Fall 2020.

 # Introduction